 • Brush the puff pastry with plant-based milk and bake for 25 minutes in the preheated oven until golden brown.

-• Cut in thick slices using a serrated knife and serve with vegan brown gravy and mashed potatoes.
+• Cut in thick slices and serve with vegan brown gravy and mashed potatoes.

 Notes